rfool/relational/README.md

 Besides queryAssoc() there are additional query methods for casual purposes: queryArray(), queryOneArray(), queryOneAssoc(), exec(), queryOneValue(), queryOneColumn(), queryKeyValueArray(), as well as methods for transaction control: begin(), commit(), rollback().

+# Why not PDO, really ?

+Also, PDO has a flaw with long-term consequences: to use its parameter binding interface it requires using "prepared statements" and encourages developers to use prepared statements everywhere.
+That contradicts their purpose.
+PDO clearly abuses prepared statements for parameter binding in lack of a sober parameter binding interface for non-prepared statements.
+That is just plain stupid.